 16. Use a Visual Reference when Drawing

-A mobile phone or a digital camera is a simple way to obtain instant images of the objects or subject you wish to draw.
+A mobile phone or a digital camera is a simple way to obtain instant images of the objects or subjects you wish to draw.

 Also, if you are interpreting the style of a particular artist, you can use a magazine image or postcard to work from.